UAE: Cold callers worry about targets, salaries amid new regulations

-For Sri Lankan expat Mohammed A., a job offer in Dubai meant that he could escape the cycle of poverty and repay debts he accrued due to a failed business.
-The entrepreneur came to the UAE four months ago and became a cold caller.
+For Sri Lankan expat Mohammed A, a job offer in Dubai meant that he could hope for a better life and repay debts accrued due to a failed business.
+The entrepreneur came to the UAE four months ago and took up a telemarketing job.

 Now, the UAE government has announced tighter regulations on telemarketing via phone calls, with fines of up to Dh150,000.